SSSD/sssd.io/src/contrib/architecture.rst

 Backends
     The goal of the backend is to keep the cache up to date.
-To do so, it talks to the remove server, requests required data and then stores the data in the cache.
+To do so, it talks to the remote server, requests required data and then stores the data in the cache.
 There are multiple mechanisms that keeps the cache valid and consistent, some of them are triggered by a user request (e.g. user authentication) and some of them happens automatically on the background.